Other Project Funding Resources

 Research initiatives should review opportunities available by LUROP and the Office of Research Services.

-- The Rachel Carson Scholarship (IES) provides the opportunity for students to learn about nature by studying in nature through summer coursework at Loyola’s Retreat and Ecology Campus (LUREC).
+- The Rachel Carson Scholarship (SES) provides the opportunity for students to learn about nature by studying in nature through summer coursework at Loyola’s Retreat and Ecology Campus (LUREC).

 - The Carbon Fellowship program (LUROP) offers a full two-year, interdisciplinary research opportunity for undergraduate students majoring in Biology, Bioinformatics, Chemistry, Computer Science, Environmental Science, Mathematics, Neuroscience, Physics or Statistics.